AswinYokesh/NASSCOM/README.md

 Think of the Silicon Lifecycle as the journey of a computer chip from an idea to its use in a real product.

-Product Requirements: It all starts with an idea: "What kind of chip do we need to build?"
+**Product Requirements**: It all starts with an idea: "What kind of chip do we need to build?"
 This is the starting point for a new product, like a faster processor for a new phone.

-Design: Engineers create the detailed blueprint for the chip.
+**Design**: Engineers create the detailed blueprint for the chip.
 This is the intellectual work of designing the tiny circuits.

-Manufacturing: The blueprint is sent to a factory to physically build the chip on a silicon wafer.
+**Manufacturing**: The blueprint is sent to a factory to physically build the chip on a silicon wafer.

-Test: The chips are checked to make sure they work correctly.
+**Test**: The chips are checked to make sure they work correctly.
 Any faulty chips are discarded.

-Debug/Bring-up: The first manufactured chips are thoroughly tested and "brought to life" to find and fix any last-minute issues.
+**Debug/Bring-up**: The first manufactured chips are thoroughly tested and "brought to life" to find and fix any last-minute issues.

-In-Field Operation: The finished, working chips are packaged and put into electronic devices, like a smartphone or a laptop, which are then used by people.
+**In-Field Operation**: The finished, working chips are packaged and put into electronic devices, like a smartphone or a laptop, which are then used by people.

 <img width="1920" height="1080" alt="Screenshot 2025-08-22 205053" src="https://github.com/user-attachments/assets/ec6189d6-fd0e-4f77-a322-7dc140c5fb80" />
 Application: What is the chip's job?
 Is it a super-fast processor, a simple memory chip, or a power controller?